E-mail us: amdb@ucalgary.ca

 "Experimental film.
 A collage film combining found footage (on mixed film stock) with hand-painted stock and hand-scratched stock leader.
 No readily identifiable locations are shown."
 (BC Archives)

 "The authorship and origins of this unusual film are not clear.
-Since it was found in the collection of cineaste Oscar C. Burritt [following his death], it is assumed to have been made by him as a precursor (or a response) to the [experimental] film and-, made by his future wife Dorothy Fowler [Burritt].
+Since it was found in the collection of cineaste Oscar C. Burritt [following his death], it is assumed to have been made by him as a response to the [experimental] film and-, made by his future wife Dorothy Fowler [Burritt].
 The Kodachrome stock in the original film has the edge code for 1938; the hidden phrase "Help the people of Denmark" may refer to the Nazi occupation of that country in 1940."
 (BC Archives)

 Resources: